liballeg/allegro5/readme_a5.txt

 	- static (default: 1)
 	- debug

-TODO: how to compile and install as non-root
+To install as a non-root user, you can do:

+scons install=/home/myuser/mydirectory